mshaocong/npreg/README.md

 Contains several models which can be applied to data in a metric space.
 I will also consider the correlated errors.

 ## K-NN-FL and epsilon-NN-FL
 See 'example.ipynb'.
-I didn't use the example in the original paper.
-It is on my TO-DO list.

 <Explain how it works here.>

 ## N-W estimator on manifolds
 Only 1-dim case.
-The general version is on my TO-DO list..

 ## Frechet regression
 TODO.